Mihneass/folder-synchronization/README.md

 ## What it does:

 This is a program that synchronizez two different folders unilateraly.
 It verifies whether or not the two folders are the same at a certain interval and upon discovering any inconsistencies it synchronizes them by emptying the target folder and copying over all the files from the source folder.
+I also need to mention that this solution contains two folders and a .txt log file.
+I used these to test the application throughout its development and they are not mandatory whatsoever.

 ## How it works: